interns2016/pitchhub/README.md

     $ rake secret

+Please take note that if you want to setup the notification email system email you will need to use the address notification@pitchhub.net with a specific password.
+Otherwise you will have to change the comments_controller.rb and suggestions_controller.rb files to enable the emails.

 Now you're ready to start tinkering!

 When you're running the server (`pup`) take your favourite web browser and navigate to [localhost:3000](http://localhost:3000/) and you should see the index page!